cwaltz/OTP/README.md

 # OTP
 Code Challenge

-**Note 1: The contents of this file and repository will change rapidly till Monday, 24th August, 10 pm IST.
+**Note 1: The contents of this file and repository may change in next few days.
 Watch out. :blush:**

 **Note 2: This project (the quality of code and result) is in no way the reflection of the kind of software engineer I am or aspire to be.
 Instead, it reflects my inexperience with Python, Django, HTML, et al.**